apache/cassandra-java-driver/manual/mapper/daos/update/README.md

 dao.updateWhereIdIn(template, 42, 43);  // Will only update 'description' on the selected rows
 ```

+A [StatementAttributes](../statement_attributes/) can be added as the **last** parameter.
+This
+allows you to customize customize certain aspects of the request (page size, timeout, etc.) at
+runtime.

 ### Return type

 The method can return: